Sravan2808/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my connections Requests
 - Feature - Accept/Reject Connection Request
+- Send/Ignore the user card from the feed
+- SignUp New User
+- E2E testing

 Body
 NavBar